-The City Clerk is requesting to add a new position, an Assistant City Clerk.
+The City Clerk is requesting adding new position, an Assistant City Clerk.
 The Assistant City Clerk position is a single position mid-management classification, responsible for directing, overseeing and supervising the administrative and technical operations and staff.

 City Treasurer

 There are no changes or additions to the City Treasurer base budget.